 Criminal inadmissibility is different from other denied visas due to an element of crime.
 An assessment of your admissibility may depend on whether the crime you’ve been convicted of outside the country has a Canadian equivalent.
 If the offence you have been convicted of outside the country does not have a Canadian equivalent, you may have a good chance of overcoming criminal inadmissibility.

-If you are found to be inadmissible anyway, you may be asked to appear at an immigration inadmissibility hearing.
-It may be helpful if you have a lawyer who can represent you at the hearing.
+If you are found to be inadmissible, you may be asked to appear at an immigration inadmissibility hearing.
+It is advantageous to you to have a lawyer who can represent you at the hearing.
 There are ways to overcome criminal inadmissibility, including through Temporary Resident Permits, Rehabilitation and Record Suspensions.

 Canada Express Entry